 Pilot Whales In Fiji

-Snorkeling with Pilot Whale in FijiPilot whales belong to the family of oceanic dolphins just like their larger cousins the killer whales.
+Snorkeling with Pilot Whale in FijiPilot whales belong to the family of the oceanic dolphins just like their larger cousins the killer whales.
 There are two species the long-finned pilot whale and the short-finned pilot whale.

 They are nomads living in open seas usually avoiding shallow coastal waters.